ml4drug-book/ml4drug-book.github.io/call.md

 ## (B) Attention Track

-This track solicits 4-8 page paper (unlimited references+appendix) that highlights a perspective of a subject in the field of AI for Science.
+This track solicits 4-8 page paper (with unlimited references and appendices) that highlights a perspective of a subject in the field of AI for Science.
 We especially welcome contributions that discuss the gaps between AI and Science.

 Example topics include (but not limited to):
 - Unrealistic ML methodological assumptions